KDE/kdewin-installer/readme.txt

 3 configer
     1 add support to config.txt for using flat directory structures (= only one directory), which is required for sourceforge mirrors this requires also extending config.txt parser

-2 mirror structure
-    1 move config.txt and installer to top level dir of mirror

 cmake support
 =============